StateSmith/StateSmith/README.md

 # StateSmith
-StateSmith is a cross platform, free/open source tool for generating state machines.
-The generated code is human readable, has zero dependencies and is suitable for use with tiny bare metal microcontrollers, kernels, or servers.
+StateSmith is a cross platform, free/open source tool for generating state machines in multiple languages.
+The generated code is human readable, has zero dependencies and is suitable for use with tiny bare metal microcontrollers, kernels, computers...
 It avoids dynamic memory allocations for the safety or performance inclined.

 StateSmith is now generating code for multiple different languages!
-We will always support good old `C` (or `C++`) with zero dependencies.
+We will always support good old `C` (or `C++`) with zero dependencies though.

 ![pipeline-Page-2 drawio (1)](https://user-images.githubusercontent.com/274012/224869149-c2edd266-ab5e-4488-845a-8176be3e14df.png)

+*We will be adding support for [more languages](https://github.com/StateSmith/StateSmith/wiki/Multiple-Language-Support) after the above are complete.*

+## But Why Is It Written In C# ????
+I hear you.
+We all have our favorite languages.
+I'm actually an embedded C programmer, so why did I go with C#?

+**The Open Source Roslyn Compiler.** I never paid too much attention to C# until they released and documented the official C# compiler.
+This was huge for me!
+In a few lines of C# code, I can compile user code, traverse the AST, do semantic analysis, emit executable code!
+We actually use a subset of C# as our [Generic Intermediate Language](https://github.com/StateSmith/StateSmith/wiki/GIL:-Generic-Intermediate-Language) to make supporting multiple languages relatively easy.

+That and I'm far too lazy to write StateSmith in pure C.

+## StateSmith as a Platform
+Instead of 60 different state machine projects generating code for 10 different languages and slight variations, why not combine some of our efforts?
+If we work together, we could make something truly amazing that is fully free and open source!
+If you are crazy about state machines, I'd love to work together!

+## Doesn't do what you want out of the box?
+StateSmith is written so that you can easily swap out almost any part of it to accomplish your goals.

+* ✅ Support a new input file type.
+* ✅ Output a different algorithm.
+* ✅ Transpile to a new language.
+* ✅ Totally change the code generation step for very unique use case.
+* ✅ Add custom behaviors and features...

+Open an GitHub issue, GitHub discussion or head to discord if you have any questions or ideas.

 # What's new?
 Multiple language support!
 Also stuff below.

-It's been about 5 months since StateSmith was initially released and we've got a lot of awesome improvements!
+The [backlog project](https://github.com/orgs/StateSmith/projects/1) shows planning and status of features.

+## 5 Month Update

 ![image](https://user-images.githubusercontent.com/274012/218263552-cd4d1510-8824-496a-afe1-896f61cd0289.png)
 ![image](https://user-images.githubusercontent.com/274012/218209851-c904835e-0989-40ce-8868-4f1ac964cbe8.png)